-Throughput decreases when security, WEP and WPA are enabled.
-This is due to the fact that encryption operations performed by these protocols increase the amount of data transmitted and slow down the rate of data being sent or received.
+Throughput decreases when security, WEP, is enabled.
+This is due to the fact that encryption operations performed by this protocol increases the amount of data transmitted and slows down the rate of data being sent or received.

-For WEP, when the key size increases the throughput slightly decreases, which is due to the fact that WEP adds the Initial Value of its symmetric encryption key to the data sent and it uses the rest of the key bits to initiate a key scheduling algorithm that generates a stream key for the streamed data to be XORed with.
-This normal process of the RC4 encryption algorithm can impose some delay to the data to be sent after encryption then received and decrypted.
+For WEP when the key size increases the throughput slightly decreases that is due to the fact that WEP adds the Initial Value of its symmetric encryption key to the data sent and it uses the rest of the key bits to initiate a key scheduling algorithm that generates a stream key for the stream data to be XORed with.
+This regular process of RC4 encryption algorithm can impose a certain amount of delay to the data to be sent after encryption then received and decrypted.

 In the wireless to wireless environment, the throughput suffered more degradation than that in the wireless to wired environment.
-This is due to the fact that in the wireless to wireless environment, there are double encryptions which result from having two air interfaces with one access point.
+This is due to the fact that in the wireless to wireless environment, there are double encryptions which resulted from having two air interfaces with one access point.